30 Best Chinese Restaurants In Singapore | Eatbook.sg

 Best Chinese restaurants in Singapore to dine at

-Whether you’re in the mood for dim sum or want to indulge in a luxurious Peking duck feast, you’ll be sure to find something that suits your budget and your cravings.
-For more great dim sum places to check out, have a look at our best dim sum places food guide.
-Otherwise, read our review of Chin Lee Restaurant, a 50-year-old zi char restaurant in Bedok with orh nee dessert.
+Whether you’re in the mood for dim sum or want to indulge in a luxurious Peking duck feast, you’ll be sure to find something in this list of recommended Chinese restaurants in Singapore that suits your budget and your cravings.
+For more great dim sum places, check out our guide to the best dim sum places in Singapore.
+Otherwise, read our guide to the best Chinese food brand openings in 2025.

-This post was brought to you by Tien Court, Jia Wei Chinese Restaurant, Man Fu Yuan, and Holiday Inn Singapore Atrium.
+This post was brought to you by Grab, Tien Court Restaurant, Jia Wei Chinese Restaurant, Man Fu Yuan, and Holiday Inn Singapore Atrium by IHG.

 Drop us your email so you won't miss the latest news.